 - Chimney leaning away from house

-How to evaluate and analysis cracks
+How to evaluate and analyze cracks

-When there are “Yellow or Red” flags of a possible foundation issues, first familiarize yourself with a little more information on what you observed; for the more you understand the reasons and causes of your observations, the better you can analyze the seriousness.
+When there are “yellow or red” flags of a possible foundation issues, first familiarize yourself with a little more information on what you observed; for the more you understand the reasons and causes of your observations, the better you can analyze the seriousness.

 Often, after learning more about the reason or causes of a foundation crack, you will determine that things are normal or common and that you may just want to monitor the crack(s); i.e. are the cracks getting larger or growing in number over a period of six months or a year?